-HRE USA hosts and sponsors an array of workshops and webinars on human rights-related topics and issues for educators and advocates.
+HRE USA hosts and sponsors an array of webinars, workshops, and training on human rights-related topics and issues for educators and advocates.

 HRE USA welcomes opportunities to collaborate with partners to host innovative human rights education-oriented programs and events.
 If you are interested in collaborating with us or are seeking sponsorship for your event, please fill out this request form.

 Revisiting the past: human rights education and epistemic justice Rebecca Adami, Stockholm University, Sweden

 In this webinar, Rebecca Adami invites us to look afresh at history and at the historical narratives surrounding the founding of the United Nations and the modern human rights project.
 She highlights a colonial historical trajectory of human rights that rests on accounts of western agency, with scholarship and teaching leading many to assume that the human rights project is exclusively western in its origins.
 Such historical narratives overshadow the legacy of Indian and Pakistani freedom fighters and Latin American feminists who negotiated human rights against colonial, patriarchal and racist discourses after World War II.
 By ignoring their contribution, the UN human rights concept risked reduction to a western trajectory on the ‘Rights of Man’, representing monistic universalism.
 In the webinar, Adami revisits United Nations history, unearthing historical counternarratives of what a pluralistic universalism of human rights might mean.
 She presents fresh knowledge and recounts the struggles of postcolonial feminist subjects who brought alternative understandings of rights and means of challenging injustice.

 Talking about rights without talking about rights: on the absence of knowledge in classroom discussions

 Lee Jerome, Middlesex University, UK, Anna Liddle, University of Leeds, UK and Helen Young, London South Bank University, UK.